cognisant/Docs.DevelopmentProcess/README.md

 #### Definition of Done

 It is essential to have a well defined "definition of done" so that we know when we should call a story complete.
 This effectively forms an implicit set of acceptance criteria which is applied to every story.
-Our definition of done is expected to evolve over time.
+Our definition of done is expected to evolve.
 Currently, it includes the following criteria:

 - Working code has been produced which satisfies all acceptance criteria listed on the Trello card.
 - All code conforms to our chosen style for the relevant language.
 This rule is relaxed for projects which have not yet been fully converted to conform with our style guide.